-Poaching generally means cooking foods in water, stock or wine, but can use any liquid within reason, such as vinegar or fruit juice.
+Poaching generally means cooking foods in water, stock or wine, but you can use any liquid within reason, such as vinegar or fruit juice.
 If desired, you can also add aromatics to the liquid in order to enhance the flavour profile of your food.
 (Another method, butter poaching, combines butter with the liquid.
 This tends to be reserved for cooking fish and seafood.)

 Poaching can be divided into shallow and deep poaching techniques.
 The difference between the two is exactly as you might expect.
 In shallow poaching the food is only partially submerged, often stood on top of the aromatics.
 In deep poaching the food is fully submerged.

 An increasingly popular method of slow poaching is sous vide.
 This involves vacuum sealing the food in a plastic bag first and cooking at a consistent low heat.
 Doing so creates a perfectly uniform texture throughout.
 Sous vide obviously renders the use of aromatics and liquids other than water pointless.

 The most obvious advantage to poaching is for health reasons, as the food isn’t being cooked in fat, it’s generally quite good for you.
 However, similarly to boiling food, nutrients can be lost in the water to a greater degree than steaming.
 (The downside is avoided in sous vide cooking, but the extent to which chemicals from the plastic cooking bag effect the food is debated, and there can be further health risks from cooking at a temperature too low for pasteurisation.)